 The information below was crafted by parent Cindy Tomlinson at the end of her daughter’s novice season (Spring 2024).
 We hope that this compilation of tips is helpful as you and your athlete embark upon joining us at Woodson Rowing!

-At the end of last year’s season, my first as a rower’s parent, I realized that there were a lot of things I wish I had known when the season started.
+At the end of the 2024 season, my first as a rower’s parent, I realized that there were a lot of things I wish I had known when the season started.
 So in between driving to practices and regattas, I started a list that I hope will be helpful to new families (and returning ones as well).

 So here it goes, in no particular order: